kikoralston/RIPS/docsrc/index.rst

    :align:   center

-To run a Capacity Expansion (CE), UCED, or combined CE/UCED simulation the function ``masterFunction()`` (see :ref:`main-scripts`) must be called within a python script.
+To run a CE, UCED, or combined CE/UCED simulation the function ``masterFunction()`` (see :ref:`main-scripts`) must be called within a python script.
 This python script must also load the parameters needed to execute the simulation and pass them as arguments to ``masterFunction()``.

 A minimal example of how to execute a capacity expansion only analysis from 2015 to 2050 is illustrated below.
 The txt files are formatted csv files that contain the parameters data.